 A contract liability is the obligation to transfer goods or services to a customer for which the Group has received consideration (or an amount of consideration is due) from the customer.
 If a customer pays consideration before the Group transfers goods or services to the customer, a contract liability is recognized when the payment is made or the payment is due (whichever is earlier).
 Contract liabilities are recognized as revenue when the Group performs under the contract.
-The Group has nil and P195,037 (US\$4,061) of contract liability as at December 31, 2021 and 2020, respectively (see Note 14).
+The Group has nil contract liability as at December 31, 2022 and 2021 (see Note 14).